alextrzyna/loreos-releases/README.md

 ## 📜 License

-LoreOS is distributed under the MIT License.
-See the main repository for details.
+See the main repository for license details.

 ## 🤝 Contributing